SreekumarKrishnan/Project-gist-export/README.md

 # Enter the backend folder
 Command to run backend - npm run start-dev

-# To access the application, also ensure both frontend and backend rinning.
+# To access the application, also ensure both frontend and backend running.
 link: http://localhost:5173

 # For a detailed view of the project click on the project title